OriolFilter/Istio_Examples/Istio/02-Traffic_management/11-TLS-PASSTHROUGH/README.md

 ## Gateway

-Gateway configured to listen the port `443` for `HTTPS` traffic protocol.
+The gateway was configured to listen the port `443` for `HTTPS` traffic protocol.

 The tls was configured as `PASSTHROUGH`